Just one question: which of these options suits you best?

 • Meeting regulatory requirements – example: analysing and reviewing information to gain experience, feedback to the organisation for mandatory improvement activities

-• Contributing to life cycle management – example: finding out whether or not the device remains state of the art, which could lead to design modifications or changes in intended use
+• Contributing to life cycle management – example: finding out whether or not the device remains a safe and effective alternative within the generally acknowledged state of the art, which could lead to design modifications or changes in intended use

 How to start?